Academy Award for Best International Feature Film: Criticisms and controversies

 Another object of controversy is the academy's "one-country-one-film" rule, which has been criticized by some filmmakers.
-Guy Lodge of The Guardian wrote in 2015 that the idea of a Best Foreign Language Film category is a "fundamentally flawed premise" and this is the "most critically sneered-at of all Oscar categories."
+Guy Lodge of The Guardian wrote in 2015 that the idea of a Best Foreign Language Film category is a "fundamentally flawed premise" and this is the "most critically sneered-at of all Oscar categories".
 It also stated "In a perfect world—or, at least, as perfect a world as would still allow for gaudy film-award pageantry—there'd be no need for a separate best foreign language film Oscar.
 The fact that, after 87 years, the Academy never honored a film not predominantly in English as the year's best says everything about their own limitations, and nothing about those of world cinema".
-The 2019 South Korean film Parasite was the first to win both the newly named Best International Film and Best Picture in the same year.
+The 2019 South Korean film Parasite was the first to win both the newly named Best International Feature Film and Best Picture in the same year.